stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

 **How to use**

+* Update firmware via WebUI
-1. Upload update package from webui, then you will see
+    1. Upload update package from web UI, then you will see
         ```
         Activate
         ```
-    > if you select activate, then you will see activation dialog at item 2
+        > If you select activate, then you will see activation dialog at item 2

         ```
         Delete
         ```
         > If you select delete, then the package will be deleted right now

     2. Confirm BMC firmware file activation
         ```
         ACTIVATE FIRMWARE FILE WITHOUT REBOOTING BMC
         ```
-    > if you select this, you need to reboot BMC manually, and shutdown application will run update script to flash image into spi flash
+        > If you select this, you need to reboot BMC manually, and shutdown application will run update script to flash image into SPI flash

         ```
         ACTIVATE FIRMWARE FILE AND AUTOMATICALLY REBOOT BMC
         ```
-    > if you select this, BMC will shutdown right now, and shutdown application will run update script to flash image into spi flash
+        > if you select this, BMC will shutdown right now, and shutdown application will run update script to flash image into SPI flash

+* Update firmware via Redfish

+    We can update BMC firmware via REST API provided by Redfish.
+The firmware will apply immediately after uploaded without any confirmation by default.
+    The following command shows how to using curl command upload BMC firmware.
+    ```
+    curl -X POST -H "x-auth-token: ${token}" --data-binary obmc-phosphor-image-olympus-nuvoton.static.mtd.tar https://${BMC_IP}/redfish/v1/UpdateService
+    ```
+    >_${token} is the token value come from login API, read more information from [REST README](https://github.com/openbmc/docs/blob/master/REST-cheatsheet.md)_

 **Maintainer**